Wage/Hour Disputes

 Lipeles Law Group is a Southern California law firm representing workers engaged in wage and hour disputes with an employer.
 Wage and hour laws are designed to protect workers and ensure that they are treated fairly.
 At Lipeles Law Group, we help workers understand these laws, their legal rights, and their options for standing up for those rights.

-At Lipeles Law Group, we have successfully managed all types of wage and hour disputes.
+At Lipeles Law Group, we have handled all types of wage and hour disputes.
 Our attorneys are skilled and ready to help California workers with disputes involving:

 California law requires employers to fully compensate workers for all hours worked.
 That includes regular wages and overtime pay.
 It is illegal for an employer to withhold overtime pay that workers qualify for, manipulate hours in order to pay less, or withhold a portion of your wages for certain work-related costs.
 Employers must also pay workers any commission or bonus pay.

-If your employer is not paying you all of the wages that you are entitled to, you may have grounds to file a wage and hour dispute.
+If your employer is not paying you all wages required under California law, you may have grounds to file a wage and hour dispute.
 There is a process for recovering unpaid wages, and it is best to consult with an employment law attorney before attempting a claim on your own.

 There are exceptions to minimum wage requirements, such as for physically or mentally disabled workers, family members, or nonprofit organizations.
 If you have questions or concerns about minimum wage laws in California, it is best to contact an employment law attorney before filing a wage dispute.